 Environmental Benefits

 The Order Scheme optimises the use of public sector, brownfield land in a highly sustainable location, encouraging sustainable forms of transport.
-The Order Scheme has been designed to be a car free scheme (with the exception of blue badge and car club spaces) supported by sustainable transport measures including extensive cycle parking provision.
+The Order Scheme has been designed to be a car free scheme (with the exception of limited replacement car parking, blue badge and car club spaces) supported by sustainable transport measures including extensive cycle parking provision.
 The Scheme promotes walking and cycling routes and provides for pedestrian prioritisation.

 The Planning Permission will deliver a total of 508 long -stay cycle parking spaces (as mentioned earlier in this statement).